laurenemilan/HCIN-620_RIT-Mobile-App/README.md

 # M2: Contextual Inquiry, pg 126

 ## From Milestone 2:
-Revising milestone 1.
+"Revising milestone 1.
 Your milestone 1 website work is not done.
 Milestone 1 was about specifying the broad outlines of your project scope, users, problem statement, solution statement.
 Those broad outlines are likely to change.
 There should always be a place on your website where people can look to find out the big picture.
 So I’m not saying that you should do away with that and replace it with a lot of details, but be flexible about it and go back and change a few words or diagrams or whatever that tell the big picture as you go along.
-Refer to that so that the big picture directs you when you have to decide which details are relevant.
+Refer to that so that the big picture directs you when you have to decide which details are relevant."

+### Action Items
- -- update our website
+* update our website
- -- conduct a contextual inquiry
+* conduct a contextual inquiry
- -- update milestone 1
+* update milestone 1
- --  conduct contextual inquiry part 1: do interviews ( 8-12 )
+* conduct contextual inquiry part 1: do interviews ( 8-12 )
- -- conduct contextual inquiry part 2:  interpretation session --  conduct contextual inquiry part 3: affinity diagrams
+* conduct contextual inquiry part 2:  interpretation session
+* conduct contextual inquiry part 3: affinity diagrams

 ## Contextual Inquiry
 Total: 8 to 12 users